-Candidates who elect to file a candidate statement are required to pay the estimated costs of including their candidate statement in the Voter Information Guide at the time of filing.
-The actual costs of inclusion will be determined after the election, and participating candidates will either receive a refund or be responsible for paying additional costs at that time.
-Estimated costs for candidate statements are calculated based on historical printing costs for each office.
-Refer to the "Estimated Costs for Candidate Statements" section below for this election.
+Candidates who elect to file a candidate statement are required to pay the estimated costs of printing their candidate statement in the Voter Information Guide at the time of filing.
+The actual costs of printing will be determined after the election, and participating candidates will either receive a refund or be responsible for paying additional costs at that time.